Coronavirus (COVID-19): advice for people who were on the Highest Risk List

 Help with your mental health and wellbeing

-We know that many people on the Highest Risk List have found it difficult to think of themselves as being at higher risk from Covid-19., Many people have told us they’re feeling anxious about returning to activities they used to enjoy, or lonely because they have shielded and are finding it difficult to reconnect with people or activities they used to enjoy.
+We know that many people who were on the Highest Risk List have found it difficult to think of themselves as being at higher risk from COVID-19.
+Many people have told us they’re feeling anxious about returning to activities they used to enjoy, or lonely because they have shielded and are finding it difficult to reconnect with people or activities they used to enjoy.